ctrlplusb/react-universally/README.md

 The dependencies within `package.json` are structured so that the libraries required to transpile/bundle the source are contained within the `devDependencies` section, whilst the libraries required during the server runtime are contained within the `dependencies` section.

 If you do building on your production environment you must ensure that you have allowed the installation of the `devDependencies` too (Heroku, for example doesn't do this by default).

-## Server Runtime Dependencies

-Even though we are using webpack to support our universal application we keep the webpack runtime out of our production runtime environment.
-Everything is prebundled in prep for production execution.
-Therefore we only have the following runtime dependencies:

-  - `node` v6
-  - `app-root-dir` - Gives us the ability to easily resolve files from the root of our app.
-  - `compression` - Gzip compression support for express server responses.
-  - `express` - Web server.
-  - `helmet` - Provides a content security policy for express.
-  - `hpp` - Express middleware to protect against HTTP Parameter Pollution attacks.
-  - `react` - A declarative, efficient, and flexible JavaScript library for building user interfaces.
-  - `react-dom` - React support for the DOM.
-  - `react-helmet` - Control the page header from your components.
-  - `react-router` - A complete routing library for React.
-  - `serialize-javascript` - Allows us to serialize our js in a format safe for embedding in webpages.
-  - `source-map-support` - Adds source map support to node.js (for stack traces).

 ## Deploy your very own "React, Universally" App in 5 easy steps ##